-The Ujamaa Collective isn't just one maker — instead, it's a cooperative of Africana women who are artists, entrepreneurs, makers and community leaders.
+The Ujamaa Collective isn’t just one maker.
+It’s a cooperative of Africana women who are artists, entrepreneurs, makers and community leaders.

 The collective, which recently celebrated its 10th anniversary and has roughly 30 members, runs a fair-trade boutique in Pittsburgh’s Hill District.
 Ujamaa Collective’s members are authors, artists and makers, creating everything from hand-drawn prints to jewelry, handbags, home decor items and hair and body care products, just to name a few.

 The collective also supports the next generation of Black women makers through the Aya Duafe Arts & Entrepreneurship Program, a project-based, experiential business incubator for girls of color ages 13 to 21.

 “We’re not showing up as the experts who have arrived at a particular destination, but we have experiences that, collectively, we can share with each other,” says executive director Lakeisha Wolf.
 “While none of us individually has the answer, collectively, when we come together, we do have everything we need.
 The power of our collective work results in these collective benefits that we all get to experience.”

 Debbie Penley grew up surrounded by artisans – her grandparents made plastic canvas crafts, her aunt sewed everything from clothing to stuffed dolls, and her dad illustrated for fun.
 Her mom always encouraged Penley and her siblings to do art projects, whether it involved finger paints or Play-Doh; her favorite class in school was often art.

 Penley, now a 42-year-old mother of four, is the maker behind Sugar Grove’s White Oak Studio.
 She’s a self-taught multimedia artist specializing in fiber and clay, with pieces ranging from stoneware plates to felted gnomes and other critters.